-While loving your bundle of joy may come easy, learning how to tackle the challenges of becoming a new mother may understandably not be as easy.
-Perhaps some of the demands of this new life stage are slowly taking a toll on your well-being in the physical body or your mental emotional states.
+Loving your bundle of joy may come easy.
+Learning how to tackle the challenges of becoming a new mother may understandably not be as easy.
+Perhaps some of the demands of this new life stage are slowly taking a toll on your well being in the physical body or your mental emotional states.
 Common challenges include postpartum depression (PPD) and Diastasis Recti (DRA).
 The first steps to successful recovery start with recognition of these conditions and seeking proper help and resources.
-Some women may seek attention from medical providers first, but there are various ways in which a sound Postpartum yoga practice can also be physically, mentally and spiritually beneficial.
+Some women may seek attention from medical providers first.
+There are various ways in which a sound Postpartum yoga practice can also be physically, mentally and spiritually beneficial.

 Postpartum depression (PPD) is a condition that affects millions (roughly 13%) of women worldwide and can go under-diagnosed.
 Some symptoms include sadness, anxiety, irritability and restlessness.
 There have been research studies which have shown that practicing Postpartum yoga helped combat the effects of PPD.
 In a 2015 study of 57 women, 78% of those who took a guided yoga class twice a week versus those who did not, showed clinical improvement in symptoms (Buttner et al).
 Not only can it be used as a complementary therapy, but treatment with antidepressant medications may also be avoided.
 Another research review on the effects of Postpartum yoga poses on psychological conditions asserted that possible stimulation of pressure receptors during yoga can lead to reduced cortisol production.
 This furthermore enhanced immune function (Field).

 Postpartum Yoga Can Aid in Recovery